moka-guys/mokabed/LiveBedfiles/Pan5134_LogFile.md

     EntrezID;GeneSymbol.
     Excel saves file as a csv, so open file in VS code and replace "," with a tab This helps visualise changes during code review

+    In Excel format Entrez;Gene_Accession to only include gene symbol
+    a) Use find and replace to edit Entrez;Gene_Accession column to only include Gene symbols.
+                Find *; and and leave replace field empty (remember to select wildcard option) Excel saves output as csv, in VScode replace "," with a tab